Our heads of junior research groups at FAU

 Research topic: Flexible writers in language history

 Variation is a central feature of natural languages.
 Up until now, very little research has been conducted into how flexible historical writers in the general population were in their use of language.
 In my research group, we are collating a digital corpus comprising mainly of letters from patients in German and British psychiatric hospitals in the 19th century, which were often not sent to their intended recipients and are still in the archives.
-As the letters are from individuals and addressed to various recipients often over a longer period of time, these texts are particularly suitable for analysing variations produced by individuals and changes in language, which can also be influenced by ageing and various medical conditions.
+As the letters are from individuals and addressed to various recipients often over a longer period of time, these texts are particularly suitable for analyzing variations produced by individuals and changes in language, which can also be influenced by aging and various medical conditions.

 Dr. Andrea Thoma-Kreß